BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 For the above, the column of numbers involving `CPU(cores)` is what you want to add up. the `m` suffix stands for millicores, so for the above, add up the numbers and divide by 1000 to get the actual consumption of CPU cores by the pods in the current project.
 If the CPU usage has no `m` suffix, then that is just measured in cores, and not millicores.
 For the above example, the total would then be 2 + (3+3+3+9+4)/1000 = 2.022 CPU cores of actual CPU consumption.

 **Q: Is there an easy way to use `oc` to get the current value of CPU Requests allowed for the project currently logged into with `oc`?
 A: Certainly.
-The following one-liner will display the current value of CPU requests as currently alloted for the current project.
+The following one-liner will display the current value of CPU requests as currently allotted for the current project.

 ```bash
 oc get quota compute-long-running-quota -o=custom-columns=Requests:.status.used."requests\.cpu"
 ```

-Example output of the above, the `m` at the end again means millicores, so dividing the number by 1000 tells us the current project per this example has a total alloted CPU Requests value of 14.5 CPU cores.
+Example output of the above, the `m` at the end again means millicores, so dividing the number by 1000 tells us the current project per this example has a total allotted CPU Requests value of 14.5 CPU cores.

 ```bash
 Requests